 [root@rbmanager ~]# rb_get_services.sh all

-If at any time any of the two statuses are shown (running or not running) in red, it means that the service is in the opposite state of that shown.
-Example: if we see that a status appears as "running" in red, it indicates that the service is running but should be turned off.
-The same applies to the reverse case, if we see a "not running" status in red, it indicates that the service is not running but in fact should be.
+It indicates that the service is running but should be turned off.
+The same applies to the reverse case, if we see a "not running" status in red, it indicates that the service is not running but in fact it should be.